A social media post about a man’s positive pregnancy test reportedly led to his testicular cancer diagnosis.

 So, is it worth running out to buy a pregnancy test to check for testicular cancer?

 “There’s no advantage to relying on a pregnancy test to self-diagnose testicular cancer.
 It’s even dangerous to do so,” says urologist Christopher Wood, M.D.
 “Some forms of testicular cancer cause elevated HCG levels, but others don’t.
-Someone could get false reassurance form a negative test or could have elevated HCG levels for another reason altogether.”
+Someone could get false reassurance from a negative test or could have elevated HCG levels for another reason altogether.”

 Instead, Wood says men should see a doctor if they notice testicular cancer symptoms or unusual changes, including a lump or enlargement in either testicle, a sensation of heaviness in the scrotum, or a sharp pain or discomfort in the scrotum or testicle.